Meet Sara Knight, SJGF Founder but, more importantly,

 Even though hundreds of families have been helped, SJGF has never paid an employee and depends solely on the help of volunteers to help children Dance in the Rain!

 She holds a Bachelor’s degree in Marketing from Marshall University and currently resides in Bristow, Virginia with her husband Jason.
-Their son, and Julia's brother & hero, Cameron is finishing his degree at George Mason University.
+Their son, and Julia's brother & hero, Cameron is a recent Graduate from George Mason University.

 Sara and Jason